About the B.15 Modelmaking Workshop

 We offer facilities and advice for the production of scale development and presentation models for use in student projects.
 The workshop offers state of the art digital fabrication technology alongside core traditional manufacturing techniques.

-Our aim is to continually develop our workshop to remain in line with industry standards whilst equipping our students with a good understanding of contemporary and traditional approaches to making.
+Our aim is to continually develop our workshop to remain in line with industry standards whilst equipping our students with a good understanding of contemporary and traditional approaches to modelmaking.

-As well as our main function toward MSA we offer consultancy work to the wider university and are regularly involved in projects across campus.
+As well as our main function toward MSA we offer consultancy work and are regularly involved in Architecture related projects across campus and externally.

 Short History of B.15